 Anything above 660 is considered a good credit score in Canada.
 600 is the minimum score required to qualify for CMHC mortgage rules.
 However, the best mortgage rates are typically saved for those with a credit score above 760.
 This is because lenders reward better interest rates to lower-risk applicants.

 You can think of your credit score as proof of your financial reliability.
 Having a higher credit score shows lenders that you are more likely to pay back your debts.
 In return, they are more likely to offer you loans with better interest rates.
+Without a credit score, you’ll be limited to higher interest rate no-credit-check loans.

 There are two main credit scores in Canada: Equifax and TransUnion.
 These companies get their information from your credit report, which records your financial history.
 The report includes whether you make your payments on time, how much debt you have, and what kind of credit you have.